 - The Expedition of Lewis and Clark, SciHi Blog

 - Jacques Cartier and the Discovery of Canada, SciHi Blog

 - Hoist the Sails!
 The Mayflower and its Journey to the New World , SciHi Blog

 - On the Road with Alexander von Humboldt , SciHi Blog

-- The Lost Inca City of Machu Picchu, SciHi Blog
+- The Discovery of the Lost Inca City of Machu Picchu, SciHi Blog

 - Timeline of Spanish explorers, via Wikidata